 - Competency: As individuals age, there may be concerns about competency in the divorce proceeding.
 If that is a real issue, the parties should confer with an attorney before the divorce process moves too far.

 - Estate Planning: Chances are, you and your spouse have already drawn up estate planning documents to prepare for the unexpected.
 But when you divorce, these things will change.
-It’s important to review your estate planning documents before and after the divorce is finalized to ensure you update it to reflect your new marital situation.
+It’s important to review your estate planning documents before and after the divorce is finalized to ensure you update them to reflect your new marital situation.

-- Long-Term Care: It’s no secret that long term care is an expensive portion of planning for the future.
+- Long-Term Care: It’s no secret that long-term care is an expensive portion of planning for the future.
 It is estimated that to stay in a semi-private space, it costs more than $9,500 per month.
 It’s over $10,000 a month for a private space.
 Knowing your living arrangements if you cannot take care of yourself should be considered.

-Navigating Your Future After a Gray Divorce: Kalinoski Law Offices Is Here For You.
+Navigating Your Future After a Gray Divorce: Kalinoski Law Offices Is Here For You

 Going through a divorce is never easy.
 But when you reach a certain age, it becomes even more complicated.
 Though you may not have children to contend with as they have already moved into their own family homes, there are serious financial considerations to make when it comes to a gray divorce.